 The National Museum of Ethnology’s estate consists of around 40.000 objects, collected in several parts of the world, although the most representative collections are the ones from Portugal – both continental and insular – and those from the former colonies.
 These objects were mostly obtained through missions organised by the museum itself, or by its request.
 In several cases, they were also bought to private collectors or were the result of private people donations, or public or private entities ones.

-The museum assures public access to two storage rooms, with guided tours.
+The museum assures public access to two storage rooms, with guided tours (previous booking required).
 Since 2000, the Portuguese Rural Life Galleries present sets of objects assembled from the agricultural, grazing, traditional technologies and home utensils collections.
 The vast majority of these objects was gathered, mainly, in the decades of 1960 and 1970, by Ernesto Veiga de Oliveira e Benjamim Pereira.
 From 2006 on, the Amazonian Galleries present objects from around 40 Amazonian groups, especially from the Brazilian side, with emphasis on the collections assembled in 1964-65, by Vítor Bandeira.
 It’s there that one can also find the latest set of objects collected, in a research context, amongst the Wauja Indians, from the Xingu region.

 Since January 2013, the museum presents its permanent exhibition “The museum, many things”.
 It is built around seven different sets of objects, that may change in time: The Balinese shadow theatre; Dolls from Southwest Angola; Pot lids with sayings from Cabinda; Portuguese folk music instruments; The tally from Rio de Onor (set dedicated to an object); Masks and puppets from Mali; and The sculptures of Franklim (set dedicated to an author).
 These result from collections that were studied due to an intensive internship program that the museum has been incentivizing.
 In addition, in the exhibition, we not only remember the museum’s main protagonists, who, since its origin, set its guidelines and crossed their paths, but also its researchers and collectors.